octue/publish-strand-version/README.md

 ### Creating a strand access token
 1. Log in to your Strands account
 2. Go to `https://strands.octue.com/<your-handle>/<your-strand>/integrations`
-4. Click "Create an access token".
-Store your token securely in a password manager.
+4. Click "Create an access token" and copy the token
-5. Add the access token to the GitHub Actions secrets for your repository as a repository secret
+5. Add the access token as a GitHub Actions repository secret:
    - Go to `https://github.com/<your-org>/<your-repository>/settings/secrets/actions`
    - Click "New repository secret"
    - Paste the token and give the secret a name (like `STRANDS_TOKEN` above)